 BHM: Florida's First Black Millionaires

-Posted By: Russ Webb Black History Month, Diversity & Inclusion,
+Posted By: Russ Webb DEI,

 Leon Dunkins Claxton (1902-1967)